 The eligible film not on this list that performed best over the summer was Pirates of the Caribbean: Curse of the Black Pearl, which made $275 million.
 It's still going strong, and last weekend, after the contest ended, passed The Matrix Reloaded.
 It looks like it won't catch up with Finding Nemo, the summer's biggest hit, but who can say how long its legs will be?
 The runner up on the sleeper film was 2 Fast 2 Furious, far back around the $125 million mark.

-This year, 31 people entered the contest, exactly the same number as last year.
+This year, 30 people entered the contest, one less than last year.

 Here are the complete results, in increasing point order:

 I'm pretty happy with the choices I made.
 The first five choices I found easy, but I thought a lot about the sixth one.
 My heart told me to pick Pirates of the Caribbean, since it was the film I personally wanted to see most among the summer films, but my head told me that pirate movies never make money and that I should not forget The Country Bears movie.
 So I chose Bad Boys II, instead.
 From the entries, it looked like my mistake had been not choosing Charlie's Angels: Full Throttle, but the way it actually worked out, all six of the films I chose did better than Charlie's Angels, and Pirates of the Caribbean was the only film that did better than any of my six choices.

 Leaving aside X2, of course.
 I've read that now Hollywood considers the summer movie season to begin in the first week of May, so my valiant attempt to hold the line against an ever- expanding summer movie season seems doomed.
 Next year, I'll probably start the contest a little earlier to include anything that comes out in May.